telerik/maui-docs/controls/wraplayout/wraplayout-wrap-feature.md

 ---
-title: Wrap functionality
+title: Wrap Functionality
-page_title: .NET MAUI WrapLayout Documentation | Wrap functionality
+page_title: .NET MAUI WrapLayout Documentation | Wrap Functionality
 description: Check our &quot;Key Features&quot; documentation article for Telerik WrapLayout for .NET MAUI control.
 position: 2
 slug: wraplayout-wrap-feature
 ---

-# Wrap functionality
+# Wrap Functionality

-RadWrapLayout is a layout container that lets you position items in rows or columns, based on the `Orientation` property.
+The WrapLayout is a layout container that lets you position items in rows or columns based on the `Orientation` property.
 When the space is filled, the container automatically wraps items onto a new row or column.

-## Wrap Orientation
+## Orientation

-WrapLayout exposes `Orientation` property which specifies whether the child items will be wrapped in rows - Horizontal orientation or in columns - Vertical orientation.
-By default WrapLayout wraps items horizontally.
+The WrapLayout exposes the `Orientation` property, which specifies whether the child items will be wrapped in rows (horizontal orientation) or in columns (vertical orientation).
+By default, the WrapLayout wraps its items horizontally.

-Check a quick example below with both "Horizontal" and "Vertical" Orientation:
+The following example demonstrates how to set both the `"Horizontal"` and `"Vertical"` orientation:

 ```XAML
 <VerticalStackLayout VerticalOptions="StartAndExpand" Margin="0,0,0,5">